2-4-2: United States

-The tank-type 2-4-2T was not uncommon in the U.S. around the dawn of the twentieth century in both suburban passenger service and on logging railroads.
-The Baldwin Locomotive Works built a demonstrator tender type engine which was displayed at the Columbian Exposition of 1893.
-This led to the type's name.
+The tank-type 2-4-2T was common in the U.S. around the dawn of the twentieth century in both suburban passenger service and on logging railroads.
+The Baldwin Locomotive Works built a demonstrator tender type engine which was displayed at the Columbian Exposition of 1893, leading to the type's name.
 This locomotive featured ambitious seven foot tall driving wheels, and was one of the first tender-equipped locomotives with a trailing truck.
 This freed the firebox from having to sit narrowly between, or above, the drive wheels, and was a very influential design.

 This inspired three major U.S. railroads (Atlantic Coast Line, Burlington and Reading) to purchase a few of the type.
 But the two-wheeled lead truck was never well-suited to high speed service on far-flung North American rails.
 Some were converted to 4-4-2 Atlantic types and others were converted to 4-6-0 Ten Wheelers.
 The display locomotive was donated to Columbia University.
 In one respect, however, it was a success.
 A great many Atlantic types would follow, most based on the design.

-In fiction

-The character Sammy from Sammy the Shunter is based on the United Kingdom design of the 2-4-2 engine.
-Two characters in the 1991 film The Little Engine That Could have this type of wheel arrangement.
-Albert from The Railway Series has this wheel arrangement.

 Model railroading

 The Lionel Corporation used the 2-4-2 configuration in many of its O-27 locomotives.
-In the United States of America, this may be the most famous usage of a 2-4-2 configuration locomotive.
+In the United States, this may be the most famous usage of a 2-4-2 configuration locomotive.